-A complete listing of individuals who have contributed significantly to the U.S. Hurricane Model development, enhancement, testing and/or validation can be found in the Florida Commission for Hurricane Loss Projection Methodology, Latest Submission Documentation (pg.
-39).
+A complete listing of individuals who have contributed significantly to the U.S. Hurricane Model development, enhancement, testing and/or validation can be found in the Florida Commission for Hurricane Loss Projection Methodology, Latest Submission Documentation (pgs.43-61).

-Credentials and background of teams who have contributed to the development of AIR models can be made available upon request.
+Credentials and background of experts who have contributed to the development of AIR models can be made available upon request.